Pork Adobo (Filipino) Recipe

 Instructions

-• Heat the oil in a large Dutch oven over medium-high heat until shimmering.
+• Heat oil in Dutch oven over medium-high heat.

-• Add the garlic and cook for 1 minute until fragrant.
+• Add garlic, cook 1 minute until fragrant.

-• Add the chicken broth, both soy sauces, vinegar, bay leaves, peppercorns, and brown sugar.
-Stir to combine.
+• Return pork to pot, add water, both soy sauces, vinegar, bay leaves, peppercorns, and brown sugar.

-• Bring to a boil, then reduce heat to low and cover.
+• Bring to boil, reduce to low simmer, cover and cook 1 hour until pork is tender.

 Notes